speric/dead-drop/README.md

 dead-drop
 =========

-Q&amp;A app for Trinity Church
+Q&amp;A Sinatra-based app for Trinity Church